velveneer/SDI-Final/src/cloud-setup/docs/setup.md

 !!!NOTE
     Hetzner may request identy verification, but no payment info is needed.
 If you get asked to put in payment options ignore and skip it.

-## Project Access

-1. Login in to your [Hetzner Account](https://accounts.hetzner.com/login)
-2. Open the `Hetzner Cloud Console` over the upper-right menu.
-3. Select your the project with your assigned group number (e.g. g11)
-4. Open the `Setting` page and go the `Members` Options
-5. Check if you have the `Admin` role assigned.